The Best Strategies for Preventing Wildlife Encroachment

 7. Collaborate with Local Authorities

-Local authorities too can be involved in preventing wildlife encroachment.
-Advocate to have policies put in place that promote sustainable land use and habitat conservation in your area.
+Local authorities can also be involved in preventing wildlife encroachment.
+Advocate for policies that promote sustainable land use and habitat conservation in your area.
 Support initiatives that work to restore natural habitats and create wildlife corridors that let animals move safely through without going through developments.

 8. Monitor Wildlife Activity

-Keeping an eye on wildlife activity in and around your property will allow you to detect these potential problems before they progress to conflicts.
+Keeping an eye on wildlife activity on and around your property will help you detect potential problems before they escalate into conflicts.
 Arrange to have cameras positioned or to do periodic checks for animal presence (such as tracks or droppings).
 Early detection means timely intervention and implementation of preventive measures.